Sia Figiel: The Girl in the Moon Circle

 The Girl in the Moon Circle is a collection of poetic works published in 1996 by the Institute of Pacific Studies.
 It depicts life in Samoan society from the point of view of a ten-year-old girl named Samoana.
 This semi-autobiographical collection illustrates the simplistic aspects of Samoan culture, along with the commonplace experiences of a young ten-year-old girl, such as school, friends, family, church and boy crushes.

 To a Young Artist in Contemplation

 Figiel's To a Young Artist in Contemplation is a collection of poetry and prose published in 1998 by the Institute of Pacific Studies.

-Freelove - A novel
+Freelove

-In her novel Freelove, the 17 year old protagonist, Inosia Alofafua Afatasi from the fictional Western Samoan village of Nu'uolemanusa is sent by her mother on an errand to the city of Apia.
+In her novel Freelove, the 17-year-old protagonist, Inosia Alofafua Afatasi from the fictional Western Samoan village of Nu'uolemanusa, is sent by her mother on an errand to the city of Apia.
 A chance encounter there with her spiritual brother Loage Viliamu, the son of the pastor in her village and her school teacher, leads her into an unexpected and forbidden relationship.
 The tale comments on social and communal changes, and was published in 2017 on Kindle and in print in 2018 by Little Island Press.